Wellness & Education

 Fitness has become such a commercialized industry that a lot of people have trouble trusting their own common sense when it comes to exercise.
 It’s easy to be overwhelmed by all of the advice given by experts.
 In reality, exercise is much less expensive, complicated and unpleasant than we are often led to believe.
 With a little common sense, adding exercise to a daily routine can be much simpler than many people think.

-Don’t worry about trying to create the perfect plan.
-Any exercise plan you actually stick to is going to make a difference.
-Ideally, you should get 150 minutes of moderate exercise a week, or an average of 30 minutes a day, but there is no perfect set of routines to follow.
+Don’t worry about creating the perfect plan.
+Any exercise plan you stick to will make a difference.
+Aim for 150 minutes of moderate exercise a week, or about 30 minutes a day.
+There’s no perfect routine—just get moving!

 Exercise doesn’t have to be expensive.
 Exercise is movement, and there are lots of movements that don’t require any equipment.
 Even mowing the lawn or doing heavy housework can count as exercise.
 If you’re moving and it feels moderately difficult, you’re exercising.